Hulk (film): Box office

 Hulk was released on June 20, 2003, grossing $24.3 million during its opening day.
 On its second day of release, it made $21.3 million.
-The film then earned $62.1 million in its opening weekend, which made it the 16th highest ever opener at the time.
-It was topped at the box office upon opening, beating out Finding Nemo.
+The film then earned $62.1 million in its opening weekend, which made it the 16th highest-ever opener at the time.
+It managed to top the box office upon opening, beating out Finding Nemo.
 Moreover, it surpassed Austin Powers: The Spy Who Shagged Me to score the biggest June opening weekend.
 That record would last until 2004 when it was surpassed by Harry Potter and the Prisoner of Azkaban.
 Hulk went on to score the fourth-highest opening weekend for a Universal film, behind The Lost World: Jurassic Park, The Mummy Returns, and Bruce Almighty.
 It also achieved the fifth-highest opening weekend for a 2003 film, trailing only behind the latter film, Finding Nemo, X2, and The Matrix Reloaded.
-With a second weekend drop of 70%, it was the first opener above $20 million to drop over 65%.
+Also, the film joined 2 Fast 2 Furious and Bruce Almighty to become one of three Universal films to make $50 million opening weekends.
+With a second-weekend drop of 70%, it was the first opener above $20 million to drop over 65%.
+At the time, the film had the second-highest second weekend decline of any superhero film, behind Steel.
+It eventually made $18.8 million during its second weekend, ranking in second place below Charlie's Angels: Full Throttle.
 The film grossed $132.2 million in North America on a budget of $137 million.
 It made $113.2 million in foreign countries, coming to a worldwide total of $245.4 million.
 With a final North American gross of $132.2 million, it became the largest opener not to earn $150 million.

 Internationally, Hulk had box office runs in several countries.
 It made $3.1 million from five Asian countries during its opening weekend, scoring a Hong Kong opening of $700,000 while doubling Gladiator.
 It grossed $122,000 in Malaysia, making it the country's second-highest opening of a Universal film, after The Lost World: Jurassic Park.
 In the UK, the film had made $5.6 million during its opening weekend, combined with $2.1 million from previews.
 In Mexico, Hulk became Universal's biggest opening in the country, generating $4.6 million and surpassing Jurassic Park III.
 In total, the international grosses include Argentina ($1.2 million), Australia ($6.4 million), France ($9.6 million), Germany ($4.1 million), Italy ($8 million), Japan ($7.6 million), Mexico ($11.6 million), South Korea ($2.5 million), Spain ($7.7 million), Taiwan ($3.7 million), and the United Kingdom ($13.9 million).